 The difference in response from WWI to WWII in Ireland – north as well as south – is significant and intriguing.
 We know that in 1914 both sides in Ireland had their different political reasons to support the British war effort: the unionists to demonstrate their ‘Britishness’ and maintain the union and nationalists to show good faith and thereby achieve promised Home Rule at the war’s end.

-By 1939 the Irish Republic had achieved a degree of independence and was a neutral country in WWII.
+By 1939 the Irish Republic had achieved a degree of independence and claimed a form of neutrality in WWII.
 In addition nationalist attitudes – north and south – had hardened towards Britain after 1916 and the War of Independence.

 Change in unionist war response